Tahsin411934/FITFOCUS-server/README.md

 ## Contributing

-Contributions to the Fitness Tracker Backend are welcome!
+Contributions to the FFITFOCUS Backend are welcome!
 Fork the repository, make improvements, and submit a pull request.
 Please adhere to the code of conduct and follow best practices for software development.

 ## License